 There is a great need for privacy in computer vision applications as these technologies can collect and process highly sensitive personal data.
 Privacy concerns have been raised about the use of computer vision for medical imaging and diagnostics, patient treatments, and diagnosis and treatment tracking.

-In order for healthcare providers to implement computer vision, it is critical that all stakeholders understand the privacy challenges associated with these technologies.
+For healthcare providers to implement computer vision, all stakeholders must understand the privacy challenges associated with these technologies.

 To achieve privacy-compliant computer vision, the following requirements must be met: